joshrp/moonlight-docs/Setup-Guide.md

 3. Start Moonlight and make sure your client is connected to the same network as your PC.
 In most cases, your gaming PC will show up automatically in the PC list after a few seconds.
 Click the entry in the PC list to start pairing.

-    * If your PC *doesn't* appear automatically for some reason, click the plus button and add your PC using its local network IP address.
-To find your gaming PC's local network address:

-         1. Click on the Start menu, type **cmd**, and press Enter/Return

-         2. Type **ipconfig** and press Enter/Return

-         3. Try typing the number after "IPv4 Address" into Moonlight's Add PC dialog.
-Try all of the listed addresses until one of them works.
-Addresses starting with **192.168** are typically the correct ones.

     * If none of the IP addresses work, first try the [firewall setup steps](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#firewall-setup) and if that fails, try the [general troubleshooting steps](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).

 4. On your PC, enter the PIN displayed in Moonlight and accept the pairing dialog.
 If you don't see a pairing dialog, try the [troubleshooting steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Troubleshooting).